tboie/universal_phreak_generator/README.md

 ## Significance of system ruleset numbers 2 and 3?
 - connections of 2 in a neighborhood length of 3?
-- blinker is period 2 with 3 alive cells?

 ## 8 most common patterns can be formed using 3x3 perimeter
 - https://catagolue.hatsya.com/statistics